First suspected case of monkeypox detected in Venezuela

 “It was isolated Immediately, the pertinent tests were carried out and a sample was taken, showing a positive result, with stable health conditions, ”they indicated.

-The country’s Health portfolio indicated that after the detection it is doing the screening in the chain of infections, to establish the epidemiological fence and prevent the disease, which has already been registered in different countries of America and Europe, from spreading throughout the country.
+The country’s Health portfolio indicated that following the detection it is doing the screening in the chain of infections, to establish the epidemiological fence and prevent the disease, which has already been registered in different countries of America and Europe, from spreading throughout the country.

 National Academy of Medicine rules out alarm in Venezuela for monkeypox